carsaab/FlappyBird-SpriteBuilder/README.md

 <h1 id="eecs485-getting-started">Running BatChords</h1>
 credit: These instructions are from Andrew DeOrio's EECS 485 Project 3 Setup tutorial.
 We are using the same environment.

-<p>This document will guide you through setting up your computer for local development on OSX for setting up a virtual machine for other operating systems.</p>
+<p>This document will guide you through setting up your computer for local development on OSX or Linux, or through setting up a virtual machine if using Windows or another operating system.</p>

 <p>Clone or download the repo <code class="highlighter-rouge">git clone https://github.com/jmzuid/BatChords</code>.
 Throughout this document, we’ll refer to this root project directory as <code class="highlighter-rouge">$PROJECT_ROOT</code>.</p>